stanfordpython/python-handouts/installing-python-linux.md

 ```
 $ sudo add-apt-repository ppa:deadsnakes/ppa
 $ sudo apt-get update
-$ sudo apt-get install python3.7
+$ sudo apt-get install python3.8
-$ sudo apt-get install python3.7-venv
+$ sudo apt-get install python3.8-venv
 ```

 On Debian, we'll just have to `sudo apt-get install python3` and hope for the best.
-Also note that this might install a different version of Python 3.7 (e.g. Python 3.7.1), but we won't worry about that here.
+Also note that this might install a different version of Python 3.8, but we won't worry about that here.

 ### Installing with `yum` (RedHat, CentOS)